vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-connect.md

 # Connect to NebulaGraph

-After successfully launching Explorer, you need to configure to connect to NebulaGraph.
+After successfully launching Explorer, you can enter database credentials to connect to the database.
 You can connect directly to NebulaGraph by default.

+!!! note

-To ensure data security, OAuth2.0 authentication is also supported.
+    To ensure data security, OAuth2.0 and CAS authentication are also supported.
 You can connect to NebulaGraph only after the authentication is passed.
+For detailed configuration, see [Deploy Explorer](ex-ug-deploy.md).

 ## Prerequisites